LSSTDESC/tom_desc/README.md

 The server runs on NERSC Spin, in the `desc-tom` namespace of production m1727.
-It reads its container image from `registry.services.nersc.gov/raknop/tom-desc-production`; that container image is built from the Dockerfile in the top level directory of this archive.
+It reads its container image from `registry.services.nersc.gov/raknop/tom-desc-production`; that container image is built the Dockerfile in the "docker" subdirectory of this repository.

 The actual web ap software is *not* read from the docker image (although a version of the software is packaged in the image).
 Rather, the